Why Adalo Works for Building ERP-Connected Apps

 Define user roles and permissions by filtering data.
 For instance, Adalo's "Logged-in User" property can filter external records by User ID, ensuring users only see what they're allowed to access.
 For features that allow editing, use the PATCH method to update specific fields without overwriting others.

-To optimize performance, filter data at the source (in your ERP or middleware) rather than within Adalo.
+To optimize performance, filter data at the source (in your ERP or middleware) rather than within the app.
 This reduces API calls and avoids rate limit issues.
 For example, Airtable limits requests to 5 per second per base, so fetching too many fields simultaneously can slow things down.
+With Adalo's X-Ray feature, you can identify potential performance bottlenecks before they affect users—the AI highlights issues in your app architecture that could cause slowdowns at scale.

-Adalo makes it easy to deploy your app as a Progressive Web App (PWA) or natively to iOS and Android app stores - no extra rebuilding required.
+Adalo makes it easy to deploy your app as a Progressive Web App (PWA) or natively to iOS and Android app stores—no extra rebuilding required.
+One codebase, three platforms, all from a single build.

 Step 2: Connect Your ERP System to Adalo

 Now that you've reviewed your ERP system in Step 1, it's time to connect it to Adalo.
-Keep in mind that you'll need an Adalo Professional Plan to use the External Collections feature.
-Pricing starts at $52/month when billed annually or $65/month for a monthly subscription.
+You'll need an Adalo Professional Plan to use the External Collections feature.
+Pricing starts at $36/month with unlimited usage and no record caps on the database—a significant advantage over platforms that charge based on data volume or API calls.

 Choose the Right Integration Method